couchbase/query/tutorial/content/slide-16.md

 requirements, we display their full name, email address, and the full list of children.

-Try appending the expression USE KEYS ["dave", "ian"] after the FROM expression to restrict the scope of the query to primary keys "dave" and "ian".
+Try appending the expression USE KEYS ['dave', 'ian'] after the FROM expression to restrict the scope of the query to primary keys "dave" and "ian".